elementor/elementor-developers-docs/src/finder/advanced-example.md

 ## Folder Structure

-The addon will have two files, one file to prevent direct access to the files, the other to extend the Finder.
+The addon will have four files.
+Two index files to prevent direct access to files, one file for the finder category and the main file to register the class.

 ```
 elementor-finder-wordpress-settings/
+|
+├─ finder/
+|  ├─ index.php
+|  └─ wordpress-settings.php
+|
 ├─ index.php
 └─ elementor-finder-wordpress-settings.php
 ```